 Vermont's fairs, shows and exhibitions allow the public an opportunity to be exposed to livestock and poultry with which they might not otherwise interact.
 Managers, Superintendents and other officials at these events must take care to ensure that animals are handled and housed appropriately and that they meet the animal health requirements for entry onto the grounds.
 There are many positive benefits of human-animal contact; however, infectious disease outbreaks related to such contacts are reported every year throughout the United States.
 Fortunately, there are resources available for use by producers, animal exhibitors, public health officials, veterinarians, and others that provide guidelines to minimize risks associated with animals in public settings.
 Fair managers should review the Vermont Animal Health Standards and the documents prior to their event to ensure they are taking proper precautions to prevent the introduction and spread of animal disease.
 In order to minimize the spread of animal disease at fairs and exhibitions, exhibitors should consult the resources listed below:

-- Livestock Exhibit Best Practices
+- Livestock Exhibit Best Practices Checklist

 - Animal Contact Compendium, National Association of State Public Health Veterinarians